-- 1. An action for annulment or an action for retrial due to newly discovered circumstances shall be filed with the court that delivered the judgement (ruling).
+1. An action for annulment or an action for retrial due to newly discovered circumstances shall be filed with the court that delivered the judgment (ruling).
 The court that has delivered the decision shall review the action even when there is a ruling entered by a higher instance court affirming this decision.
-The court of appeals or the court of cassation shall review an action for annulment or an action for retrial due to newly discovered circumstances only if the action is brought against the decision delivered by it. - 2.
-If an action for annulment or an action for retrial due to newly discovered circumstances concerns the judgement (ruling) delivered by courts of several instances on one and the same case, then the action shall be brought to the highest instance court.
+The court of appeals or the court of cassation shall review an action for

+2. If an action for annulment or an action for retrial due to newly discovered circumstances concerns the judgment (ruling) delivered by courts of several instances on one and the same case, then the action shall be brought to the highest instance court.

-Law of Georgia No 407 of 28 June 2000- LHG I, No 26, 13.7.2000, Art.
+Law of Georgia No 407 of 28 June 2000 - LHG I, No 26, 13.7.2000, Art.
 71